 Whereas, getting an amaryllis to rebloom every year requires you to take action on the plant every time you want it to rebloom.

 Read this before you force amaryllis to rebloom

 There is a great deal of interest in learning how to force amaryllis to rebloom but a question that is seldom asked is “should you force amaryllis to rebloom?”.

-I have however encountered some sickly amaryllis plants with poor blooms and others that have no blooms at all that are that way because the bulb had been overworked through force reblooming.
+I have however encountered some sickly amaryllis plants with poor blooms, and some that have no blooms at all, because the bulb had been overworked through force reblooming.

 A short period of dormancy is needed before reblooming can happen

 The first step in the process of reblooming is to allow the amaryllis bulb to rest before forcing a rebloom.